-In order to integrate with Alliance Auth service modules must provide a services_hook.
+To integrate with Alliance Auth service modules must provide a services_hook.
 This hook will be a function that returns an instance of the services.hooks.ServiceHook class and decorated with the @hooks.registerhook decorator.
 For example:

 '''

 @hooks.register('services_hook')

 def register_service():

 return ExampleService()

 '''